This is the Average Social Security Benefit at Every Age

 80 $2,106.29 99+ $1,845.00

-The average benefit rises with age because late claimers generally receive larger monthly checks than those who claim early.
-Keep in mind, however, that the 2026 Medicare Part B standard premium of $202.90 per month is typically deducted directly from Social Security payments, a burden that rose nearly 10% from 2025’s rate of $185.
-For many retirees, that deduction erodes a meaningful portion of what the 2.8% COLA added to their 2026 check.
+The average benefit rises with age because late claimers generally receive larger monthly checks than early claimers.
+Keep in mind that the 2026 Medicare Part B standard premium of $202.90 per month is typically deducted directly from Social Security payments.
+That deduction, which rose nearly 10% from 2025’s rate of $185, erodes a meaningful share of what the 2.8% COLA added to 2026 checks.
+For many retirees on tighter budgets, the net gain after the Medicare increase was only around $38 per month.

 What if your benefit beats the average?